 Math 451 syllabus

-Textbook: Mathematical Statistics with Applications, 7th edition by Dennis D Wackerly, William Mendenhall, Richard L Scheaffer.
+Suggested Text: Mathematical Statistics with Applications, 7th edition by Dennis D Wackerly, William Mendenhall, Richard L Scheaffer.
 Published by Duxbury Press.

 Coverage: Chapter 1 (all sections) , Chapter 2 (all sections), Chapter 3 (omit 3.10), Chapter 4 (omit 4.11), Chapter 5 (omit 5.10), Chapter 6 (omit 6.6), Chapter 7 (all sections)

 Learning outcomes: Upon the successful completion of the course a student will: